Max Fricke: Career

-On 13 December 2015, Fricke finished second in the 2015/16 South Australian Solo Championship at Gillman in Adelaide behind NSW rider Rohan Tungate with Sam Masters and Ty Proctor finishing in 3rd and 4th respectively.
+On 13 December 2015, Fricke finished second in the 2015/16 South Australian Solo Championship at Gillman in Adelaide behind NSW rider Rohan Tungate.
 Fricke would go on to finish the championship in 3rd place having scored 52 points to finish behind winner Brady Kurtz and runner-up Sam Masters.

 On 20 August 2016, Fricke, along with reigning Australian Champion Brady Kurtz, Jake Allen, Jack Holder and reserve rider Cameron Heeps finished in 2nd place in the 2016 Team Speedway Junior World Championship in Norrköping, Sweden.

-On 2 October 2016, Max Fricke won the 2016 World Under-21 Championship becoming the 5th Australian rider to win the title following Steve Baker (1983), Leigh Adams (1992), Jason Crump (1995) and Darcy Ward (2009 and 2010).
+On 2 October 2016, Fricke won the 2016 World Under-21 Championship becoming the 5th Australian rider to win the title.

-Following a heavy crash by 2016 Speedway Grand Prix points leader Jason Doyle in the penultimate round of the series in Toruń, Poland which ruled the former Australian champion out of the final round in Melbourne (and also saw his World Championship aspirations vanish), Sam Masters was moved into the main field with Fricke moved from second to first reserve for the meeting.
-Following a broken chain to Wildcard rider Brady Kurtz just before the start of Heat 11 of the SGP in Melbourne, Fricke got his first start in the senior World Championship and became the 200th rider to race in the series since its inception in 1995.
+Fricke was named first reserve for the later rounds of the 2016 Speedway Grand Prix and following a broken chain to wild card rider Brady Kurtz before the start of heat 11 of the SGP in Melbourne, Fricke got his first start in the senior World Championship and became the 200th rider to race in the series since its inception in 1995.

-On 28 January 2017, Fricke won his 4th Australian U/21 Championship at Loxford Park in Kurri Kurri.
+On 28 January 2017, Fricke won his fourth Australian U/21 Championship at Loxford Park in Kurri Kurri.
 By winning the title, Fricke joined Leigh Adams and Chris Holder as a four-time winner of the event.
-He also equaled Leigh Adams' 5 podium finishes in the title with the same 4 wins and one 3rd-place finish record.
+He also equaled Leigh Adams' five podium finishes in the title with the same four wins and one 3rd-place finish record.

-On 12 January 2019 he won the Australian Solo Championship, a second place in the fifth round enough to secure the title ahead of Rohan Tungate and Chris Holder.
+On 12 January 2019, he won the Australian Solo Championship, a second place in the fifth round enough to secure the title ahead of Rohan Tungate and Chris Holder.
 He won his first Grand Prix in 2020 at Toruń.

 Fricke finished in 13th place during the 2022 Speedway World Championship, after securing 52 points during the 2022 Speedway Grand Prix, which included winning the Stadion Narodowy, Warsaw Grand Prix.
 He qualified for the 2023 Speedway Grand Prix by virtue of finishing 4th in the 2023 Speedway Grand Prix Qualification.
 However, the highlight of his season was winning the 2022 Speedway of Nations for Australia with Jack Holder.
-In addition he won a league title with the Belle Vue Aces during the SGB Premiership 2022.
+In addition, he won a league title with the Belle Vue Aces during the SGB Premiership 2022.

 He signed for Leicester Lions for the SGB Premiership 2023 and for GKM Grudziądz for the 2023 Polish speedway season.
+In 2023, he was part of the Australian team that finished fourth in the 2023 Speedway World Cup final.